SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 ```

 In this example 3 UI5 Web Components are used: `ui5-select`, `ui5-date-picker`, and `ui5-button`.
-Since two of them have static parts, the framework has created a `ui5-static-area` (one for the whole page) and inside it a `ui5-static-area-item`
+Since two of them have static area parts, the framework has created a `ui5-static-area` (one for the whole page) and inside it a `ui5-static-area-item`
 for each component with a static area part.

 Thus, the HTML, defining the `ui5-select` and `ui5-date-picker` components is split in two parts of the HTML page: